Press "Enter" to skip to content

 When I first developed an interest in the bugle and began my research I found that the manuals, books, and other published information on the subject were soon exhausted.
 Outside of encyclopedias and music dictionaries, there was not much written on the history or use of the bugle in the United States military.
 Oh sure, there were articles written on the subject (most dealing with the origin of Taps) but there was no one authority on the bugle.
 I have spent the past twenty years doing research and developing the material that is posted on this site and published in my booklet.
 My information on Taps has appeared in many newspapers across the country and on many websites.
 I have appeared in a History Channel segment about the origins of Taps and in many TV stories that pop up around Memorial Day and Veterans Day.
 Now you need only to do a Google.com search with the words “Taps,” and “Jari,” and you get many hits that will lead to me.

-Many historians have guided me along in my quest to uncover information on bugles.
-Three who come to mind, and to whom I owe a huge debt, are Jack Carter, Mark Elrod, and Randy Rach.
-There are many other collectors and historians to whom I have been much indebted for their expertise and advice.
-I have also gained much information from the many re-enactors who portray Civil War field musicians.
-It is through these living historians’ eyes that I’ve been able to understand how the bugle was used in battle, camp life, and ceremony during the Civil War.
-Thanks are in order to all the many buglers, both military and civilian, that have helped me with this and of course to the many historians with whom I have had the pleasure to work.
-I also want to thank my lovely wife and webmaster Heather Faust for all of her hard work, without which none of this could be possible.
+Many historians have guided me in my quest to learn about bugles.
+Three individuals I especially owe a great deal to are Jack Carter, Mark Elrod, and Randy Rach.
+There are also many other collectors and historians whose expertise and advice I greatly appreciate.
+Additionally, I have learned a lot from the numerous re-enactors who portray Civil War field musicians.
+Through their eyes, I have gained a better understanding of how the bugle was used in battle, camp life, and ceremonies during the Civil War.
+I am grateful to all the buglers, both military and civilian, who have assisted me, as well as to the many historians I have had the pleasure of working with.
+I also want to thank my lovely wife, Heather Faust, for her hard work, without which none of this would be possible.

 I hope you enjoy this site and will come back and visit us again.
 Please contact me with your feedback and comments via email.